seanox/aspect-js/manual/en/composite.md

 also supported.
 If a layer in the namespace uses an integer, this layer is used as an array.

-Composites or their models or data objects are comparable with static managed beans that use the global namespace as singletons/facades/delegates.
+Composites or their data objects (models) are comparable with static managed beans that use the global namespace as singletons/facades/delegates.
 In order to structure these data objects and implement domain concepts, corresponding namespaces are required.